 Having empty pockets, and running truly “hands-free” is important for distance-runners and sprinters alike.
 One reason people choose to purchase a Fitbit is to not be attached to a cellphone during a run/workout.
 Many of these Fitbits differ in “hands-free” ability.
 Some require a phone for syncing for GPS, music, and other features.
 Oppositely, other Fitbits are more “independent” and are the better choices for runners who would want more features directly on the watch/fitness tracker than having a phone in their pocket.

-HR and Calorie Accuracy
+Heart Rate and Calorie Accuracy

 The accuracy of the continuous heart rates and calorie counts of Fitbits is what makes Fitbit a top contender in the fitness tracker industry.
-Fitbit uses what they call “PurePulse”, stating on the Help section of the Fitbit website:
+Fitbit uses what they call “PurePulse”, stating in the Help section of the Fitbit website:

 Using this algorithm, along with entering your age, height, and weight (entered in the Fitbit App) is how the tracker calculates the calorie burn throughout the day.
 Each HR-enabled watch also has a “workout mode” that will reset your daily calorie count, time, distance and other metrics until the workout is over.

-If knowing your heart rate zone, or setting your customized zone is important for you during a workout, you will be pleased to know that heart rated-enabled Fitbits allow the user to set these zones either through the connected Fitbit app or on the tracker itself.
+If knowing your heart rate zone, or setting your customized zone is important for you during a workout, you will be pleased to know that heart rate-enabled Fitbits allow the user to set these zones either through the connected Fitbit app or on the tracker itself.

 The Fitbit website claims that HR accuracy can be affected by a few things.
 Firstly, each HR-enabled watch is supposed to be worn “3 finger widths” below the wrist bone for accurate reading during workouts and “1 finger width” below during normal activity (meaning that it will never be worn like a “watch” over the wrist bone.
 Fitbit claims that this is because “blood flow in your arm increases the farther you go up”.
 Also, keeping the watch “snug” but not too restricting will allow for the most accurate reading.
-Lastly, keep in mind that high-intensity activities such as sprinting and other high-intensity activities (especially when the arm is moving often) may cause for temporary pauses in accurate readings.
+Lastly, keep in mind that high-intensity activities such as sprinting and other high-intensity activities (especially when the arm is moving often) may cause for temporary pauses inaccurate readings.
 FYI – Fitbit watches are able to be used ambidextrously.

 Q. Are Fitbits waterproof?

 A. The only truly “waterproof” Fitbit is the Fitbit Flex 2, listed below.
-The standard for each Fitbit are that they “rain, splash and sweat-proof”.
+The standard for each Fitbit are that they “rain, splash, and sweat-proof”.
 This means that it is not recommended to shower, bathe, surf or swim with these trackers (besides the Fitbit Flex 2).